Top 5 health benefits of chamomile tea

 Is chamomile tea suitable for everyone?

-Chamomile tea is considered safe for most people, but some have reported an allergy to chamomile, especially if they already have a daisy allergy (which includes plants such as ragweed and chrysanthemums).
+Chamomile tea is considered safe for most people, although some individuals have reported an allergy to chamomile, especially if they already have a daisy allergy (which includes plants such as ragweed and chrysanthemums).

 Check out more of our health benefits guides...